learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

 ## Summary

-In this lesson, you learned gain practice with data cleaning by:
+In this lesson, you gained practice with data cleaning by:

 * Casting columns to the appropriate data types
-* Identifying and deal with null values appropriately
+* Identifying and dealing with null values appropriately
 * Removing unnecessary columns
-* Checking for and deal with multicollinearity
+* Checking for and dealing with multicollinearity
 * Normalizing your data